mrjones2014/legendary.nvim/README.md

 ## Table Structures

 The tables for keymaps, commands, and `augroup`/`autocmd`s are all similar.
-To show up in the finder, you must include the `description` property.
+You must include a `description` property before the entry will display in the finder.

 <details>
 <summary>Keymaps</summary>